 Interaction between conflicting mainline and service lane movements at intersections will be modeled with conflict areas on a case-by-case basis based on the intersection configuration.
 Special care should be taken in how the intersections are coded, where turning movements are allowed (e.g., right turns from mainline onto crossing streets or through movements from service lanes to mainline).

+Vehicle Inputs and Routing

+Vehicle inputs and routing will be incorporated into the Vissim model in the following manner:

+An Inputs spreadsheet will be created to pull in the balanced peak hour volumes, as well as the 15-minute volume fluctuations at each network input location.

+This inputs spreadsheet should contain all vehicle, pedestrian, and bicycle inputs for the network.

+This spreadsheet will produce a *.TXT file that can be used to automatically generate vehicle inputs in VHelper.

+Vehicle inputs will be added into the network using VHelper.

+Vehicle routes will be manually coded in at each intersection using a pre-defined numbering scheme for each route and each movement.

+This numbering scheme will be used to correlate the balanced volumes with the routes, so that the volumes can be automatically updated as needed.

+The vehicle routes should start as far upstream of the intersection as possible.

+The “combine vehicle routes” parameter should be selected to allow vehicles to see ahead to their next route.

+Once inputs and routes are incorporated into the network, volumes should be QC’d in VHelper to ensure volumes were correctly loaded.

 Summary Calibration Adjustments

 The following are a list of pre-defined elements and parameters that may need adjustment during calibration.
 Further discussion of calibration protocol will be discussed and documented once reaching that project stage.